 For pdfs of course syllabi please click on the course titles above.

-For my own writings relating to child therapy and children’s emotions please see my own writings, elsewhere on this website, and for a bibliography of books on child work that I have found useful please click the following link:
+For my own writings relating to child therapy and children’s emotions please see my own writings, elsewhere on this website, and for a bibliography of books on child work that I have found useful please visit the Bookshelf section of this website.

 For details of the films I use in my education courses, please click on each film title for a link to further information.